davelandry/missionnutrition/_services/coach.md

 * Food diary and Fitbit log feedback
 * Access to monthly webinars

 This package offers three months of support: the time frame it takes to build lasting habits.
-Individual coaching sessions are available in lieu of packages.
-Book a free strategy session to develop your customized plan.
+Packages may be customized to include individual sessions according to your needs during Free Strategy Sessions.